dbabbitt/share/README.md

    import os
    import sys

+   # Assuming here you're running this in a Jupyter notebook cell in a subfolder
    shared_folder = osp.abspath(osp.join(os.pardir, 'share'))
    assert osp.exists(shared_folder), "The share submodule needs to be added" if shared_folder not in sys.path: sys.path.insert(1, shared_folder)